Philip Yordan: Major studios

+Yordan wrote The Man from Laramie (1955) for James Stewart and director Anthony Mann, the last film Stewart and Mann made together.
+Yordan wrote Conquest of Space (1955) for Haskin and did another for Mann, The Last Frontier (1955).

 In 1955, he won an Academy Award for Broken Lance.
 It was a remake of 1949's House of Strangers, and he did not write single word.
 He won his Oscar for Best Original Story for material in the story files that had formed the basis for House of Strangers, salvaged, provided a Western context, and refurbished by producer-writer Michael Blankfort.

-Security Pictures

-In 1948 Yordan formed a company with actor Bob Cummings and Eugene Frenke called United California Productions who made Let's Live a Little.

-Yordan formed his own company, Security Pictures.